 If your kiddo has a dream to dine with Ariel, Prince Eric, Flynn Rider or Rapunzel, you're in luck!
 While not technically at a Walt Disney World Resort hotel, the Bon Voyage Adventure Breakfast at Trattoria al Forno is right next to Disney's BoardWalk Inn on the BoardWalk.
 If you're in an EPCOT-area resort, such as Walt Disney World Swan & Dolphin or Disney's Yacht and Beach Club Resorts, this is an especially quick (and scenic) walk.

-During your breakfast, you'll mingle with Rapunzel, Flynn Rider, Ariel and Prince Eric.
-For princess-lovers, this is a great one ... but it's an even better one for any prince fans!
-This was one of my favorite character dining experiences ever (yes, really!), watching the hilarious banter fly between Flynn Rider and Prince Eric.
-Rapunzel was bubbly and bright, comparing locks with Lily, and Ariel (in her teal dress, if your little princess is interested in catching the princesses in all available wardrobe options) filled us in on what Max and Flounder have been up to.
+During your breakfast, you would mingle with Rapunzel, Flynn Rider, Ariel and Prince Eric.
+For princess-lovers, this was a fantastic dining location, but it was an even better one for prince fans!
+This was one of my favorite character dining experiences ever (yes, really!), especially watching the hilarious banter fly between Flynn Rider and Prince Eric.
+Rapunzel was bubbly and bright, comparing locks with Lily, and Ariel (in her teal dress) filled us in on what Max and Flounder were up to.

-Chef Mickey's Family Feast — Chef Mickey's, Disney's Contemporary Resort
+Chef Mickey's — Chef Mickey's, Disney's Contemporary Resort

-When we say Chef Mickey's is in the Contemporary, we really mean it — the restaurant is in a bright, open space where you can watch the monorail whiz by as you dine.
-Other points of visual interest include picturesque views of Bay Lake and the iconic, 90-foot-high mural from Disney legend Mary Blair that overlooks the restaurant.
+Also, when we say Chef Mickey's is in the Contemporary, we really mean it!
+The restaurant is in a bright, open space where you can watch the monorail whiz by as you dine.
+Other points of visual interest include picturesque views of Bay Lake and the iconic, 90-foot-high mural by Disney legend Mary Blair, which overlooks the restaurant.

-Tadpoles will love seeing Mickey, Minnie, Donald, Pluto and Goofy in their adorable culinary outfits (Mickey's got the chef hat of course)!
-Breakfast offerings include Mickey waffles (naturally), French toast, fresh fruit and bacon, scrambled eggs and seasonal vegetables.
-Later, dinner features roasted pork, shrimp and grits, carving stations and tadpole faves such as mac and cheese and chicken nuggets.
-Of course, this is just a sampling of the many all-you-care-to-enjoy options — there's something for every froggy!
+Tadpoles will love seeing Mickey, Minnie, Donald, Pluto and Goofy in their adorable culinary outfits.
+Mickey's got the chef hat, of course!
+Breakfast offerings include Mickey waffles (naturally), French toast, fresh fruit and bacon, scrambled eggs, ham and a selection of fruits.
+Later, dinner features herb-roasted turkey, shrimp scampi, carving stations and tadpole faves such as mac and cheese and chicken nuggets.
+Of course, this is just a sampling of the many all-you-care-to-enjoy options.
+There's something for every froggy!
 Oh ... and don't froget to visit the sundae bar!

-Breakfast and brunch at Chef Mickey's is $54 per adult and $34 per child.
-Lunch and dinner at Chef Mickey's is $66 per adult and $41 per child.
+Breakfast at Chef Mickey's is $58 per adult and $37 per child.
+Dinner at Chef Mickey's is $69 per adult and $44 per child.

 1900 Park Fare — Disney's Grand Floridian Resort & Spa

-1900 Park Fare at Disney's Grand Floridian Resort & Spa offers a different, eclectic character dining experience for breakfast and dinner ... with some rare characters, we might add!
+1900 Park Fare at Disney's Grand Floridian Resort & Spa offers a unique, eclectic character dining experience for breakfast and dinner.
+It features some rare characters, too!

-Inspired by magical stories and Victorian pastimes, you'll make wishes alongside characters who are known for making a wish and making their wishes come true!
-You'll also experience a wish-making celebration that is narrated by none other than Jiminy Cricket.
+Inspired by magical stories and Victorian pastimes, make wishes alongside characters who are known for making a wish and having them come true!
+Jiminy Cricket narrates your wish-making celebration!

-During both breakfast and dinner, you'll meet Tiana (in her new Bayou Adventure pantsuit, of course!), Cinderella, Mirable and Aladdin (in his Prince Ali outfit).
-The buffet breakfast offers Mickey-shaped waffles, carved ham, the iconic Strawberry Soup and more.
-For dinner, this enchanting buffet includes Tiana's Gumbo, seafood, salad, pasta and beef specialties, plus chicken, cheese pizza and macaroni and cheese for the littles.
+During both breakfast and dinner, you'll meet Tiana (in her new Tiana's Bayou Adventure pantsuit), Cinderella, Mirabel and Aladdin (in his Prince Ali outfit).
+The breakfast buffet offers Mickey-shaped waffles, carved ham, the iconic Strawberry Soup and more.
+For dinner, this enchanting buffet includes Tiana's Gumbo, curry-roasted chicken, salad, prime rib, plus chicken, cheese pizza and macaroni and cheese for the littles.

-Fill up on a yummy breakfast hosted by the main mouse herself at Minnie's Beach Bash Breakfast at Cape May Café.
-Minnie, Goofy and Daisy and Donald Duck are dressed in their cutest beach attire!
+Fill up on a yummy breakfast hosted by the main mouse herself at Minnie's Beach Bash Breakfast at Cape May Cafe.
+Minnie Mouse and her friends don the cutest beach attire!

-Minnie's Beach Bash Breakfast offers a buffet of sliced meats, assorted fresh fruits and yogurt, breakfast breads, Mickey waffles, cheeses, cereals and grains, fresh-baked pastries and other breakfast faves, including crepes!
-For an additional cost, you can add on some sunrise sippers, including a mimosa, Bloody Mary or a coffee with Bailey's or Kahlua.
-Cafe au Lait, assorted juices, cappuccino and espresso are all available to add on, as well.
+Minnie's Beach Bash Breakfast offers a buffet of sliced meats, assorted fresh fruits, Mickey waffles, scrambled eggs, bacon, sausage, fresh-baked pastries and other breakfast faves, including omelets and grits.
+For an additional cost, you can add on some sunrise sippers, including a mimosa, Bloody Mary or a salted caramel cold brew.
 Learn more in our froggy review.

-Minnie's Beach Bash Breakfast costs $47 per adult and $30 per child.
+Minnie's Beach Bash Breakfast costs $49 per adult and $33 per child.
 After breakfast, Disney’s Beach Club Resort offers easy transportation options to both EPCOT and Disney's Hollywood Studios by water taxi, walking or the Disney Skyliner.
+Currently, Beach Club Resort is undergoing routine exterior maintenance, which will affect the front entrance porte cochere.
+Keep in mind that if you're traveling here, you may want to allow for more time.

 Best Friends Breakfast Featuring Lilo and Stitch — ‘Ohana, Disney's Polynesian Village Resort

 Say "aloha" to Lilo and Stitch, Mickey and Pluto at 'Ohana at Disney's Polynesian Village Resort!
-Feast family style on American breakfast favorites with a Polynesian flair.
-Offerings include scrambled eggs (Hua Paka), fried potatoes (Uala Kahiki), pork sausage links and Hawaiian-style pork with pineapple compote (pua'a), Mickey waffles, fresh fruit and the restaurant's signature pineapple-coconut breakfast bread.
-All of the characters are ready to hang ten with you and are dressed just for the occasion — Mickey's lei is just the cutest!
+Feast family-style on American breakfast favorites with a Polynesian twist.
+Offerings include scrambled eggs, fried potatoes, pork sausage links and Hawaiian-style ham with pineapple compote, Mickey waffles, fresh fruit and the restaurant's signature pineapple-coconut breakfast bread.
+All of the characters are ready to hang ten with you!
+Plus, they're all dressed just for the occasion.
+Mickey's lei is just the cutest!
 The Polynesian Village Resort is a quick jump via monorail or boat to Magic Kingdom.

 Good Morning Breakfast with Goofy & His Pals — Ravello, Four Seasons Orlando

 Rise and shine with Goofy at the Four Seasons Orlando!
-On Thursday, Saturdays and select Tuesdays, take your pick from tasty buffet items or hop to the omelet station for your own personalized creation.
+On Thursday and Saturday mornings, enjoy a choice of entrée, sliced fruit and a bakery basket.
 Gawrsh!
-Each breakfast includes your choice of juice, soft drink, coffee or tea.
-Adults can add bottomless mimosas to the experience for an additional cost.
+Each breakfast includes your choice of coffee or juice (orange and grapefruit), too.
 Any guesses who Goofy's pals are?
 Minnie and Mickey, of course!
 Guests can see the characters as they journey throughout the restaurant.
-A complimentary photo of guests is taken upon arrival.

-Good Morning Breakfast with Goofy & His Pals is $54 per adult and $34 per child (12 and under).
+Bus service isn't available to this resort.
+However, it's a quick drive away.
+You also need to make reservations in advance.
+Good Morning Breakfast with Goofy & His Pals is $56 per adult and $36 per child.
 This location does not participate in the Disney Dining Plan.

 *All Disney World hotel character appearances and entertainment listed here are subject to change.